Central limit theorems for non-linear functionals of Gaussian fields via Wiener chaos decomposition: Introduction

 \subsection{Related works}

 Theorem \ref{thm:breuer-major} is a celebrated CLT result for Gaussian processes, see also \cite{giraitis_clt_1985, arcones_limit_1994}.
 The literature is vast and hard to fully cite, we review here the main results and generalizations.
-Important contributions concern quantitative bounds \cite{nourdin_quantitative_2011, nourdin_breuermajor_2021, nourdin_berry-esseen_2019} and application to time processes \cite{nualart_continuous_2020, nourdin_functional_2020, campese_continuous_2020}.
+Important contributions concern quantitative bounds \cite{nourdin_breuermajor_2021, nourdin_berry-esseen_2019, Vidotto}, and application to time processes \cite{nualart_continuous_2020, nourdin_functional_2020, campese_continuous_2020}.
 Multidimensional version of Breuer-Major have been established for example in \cite{bardet_moment_2013}, see also the discussion and the references cited in \cite[\S 11]{peccati_wiener_2011}.
-The techniques used in these works concern the notion of Wiener chaos and apply tools like the Stein’s method and Malliavin calculus, see for instance the seminal work \cite{nourdin_steins_2009} and references therein for more on this perspective.
+The techniques used in these works concern the notion of Wiener chaos and apply tools like Stein’s method and Malliavin calculus, see for instance the seminal work \cite{nourdin_steins_2009} and references therein for more on this perspective.

 Fields with finite susceptibility are known to converge to the white-noise provided stationarity and FKG-like inequalities, see the beautiful result of Newman \cite{newman_normal_1980} on this perspective.
 In the case of linear and non-linear functionals of Gaussian fields, we cite \cite{cipriani_properties_2023, coppini_wick_2025, gass_spectral_2025}.
-To some extent, grad-phi models can exhibit a behavior close to the one of the Gaussian Free Field and several CLT for non-linear functionals have also be studied in literature, e.g., \cite{newman_gaussian_2018, naddaf_homogenization_1997, giacomin_equilibrium_2001, miller_fluctuations_2011, wu_local_2025}.
-When the susceptibility of the field is infinite, the Dobrushin-Major result \cite{dobrushin_non-central_1979} establishes a limit characterized by a multiple Wiener integral representation, provided a normalization which is different from the one of the CLT.
+To some extent, grad-phi models can exhibit a behavior close to the one of the GFF and several CLT for non-linear functionals have also be studied in literature, e.g., \cite{newman_gaussian_2018, giacomin_equilibrium_2001, miller_fluctuations_2011, wu_local_2025}.
+When the susceptibility of the field is infinite, the Dobrushin-Major result \cite{dobrushin_non-central_1979} establishes a different limit (and normalization!) characterized by a multiple Wiener integral representation.